m0nkey-d-fluffy/PPMChecker/README.md

 5. Find **PPMChecker** in your plugin list and enable it.

-## Configuration (Required for Notifications)
+## Configuration

-This plugin uses a `PPMChecker.config.json` file for settings, which is more stable than an in-app menu.

-### Step 1: Generate the Config File

-When you enable **PPMChecker** for the first time, it will automatically create a file named `PPMChecker.config.json` in your BetterDiscord `plugins` folder.

-### Step 2: Get Your Notification Channel ID
+All settings are now managed inside the BetterDiscord settings panel. **The `PPMChecker.config.json` file is no longer used.**

+1. In Discord, go to **User Settings > Plugins**.

+2. Find **PPMChecker** in your plugin list and click the **Settings** button.

+3. Configure the options in the menu that appears.

+### Settings Options

+-   **Notification Channel ID**

+    -   Paste the Channel ID where you want to receive alerts and logs.

-1. In Discord, turn on **Developer Mode** (User Settings > Advanced > Developer Mode).
+    -   To get this, turn on **Developer Mode** (User Settings > Advanced > Developer Mode), then right-click your desired channel and select **"Copy Channel ID"**.

-2. Right-click on the text channel where you want to receive notifications (e.g., `#bot-status`).
-Note that this should be YOUR channel on your own private server; you don't want to be spamming public channels.

-3. Click **"Copy Channel ID"**.

-### Step 3: Edit the Config File

-1. Go to your `plugins` folder (the same place you put the plugin file).

-2. Open `PPMChecker.config.json` with any text editor (like Notepad).

-3. You will see:

-    ```
-    {
-        "notificationChannelId": ""
-        "sendClearCommand": true
-    }
-    ```

-4. Paste your copied Channel ID inside the quotes:

-    ```
-    {
-        "notificationChannelId": "1234567890123456789"
-        "sendClearCommand": true
-    }
-    ```
+-   **Send /clear command** (Default: ON)

+    -   When enabled, the plugin will execute the `/clear` command 10 seconds _before_ running the `/ppm` command.

-5.  **Optional:** If you do not want to run the /clear command, change the sendClearCommand flag to false.
-Do not use quotes.
+    -   Toggle this OFF if you do not want the plugin to run `/clear`.

-6. Save and close the file.

-### Step 4: Reload the Plugin

-For the new settings to take effect, you must reload the plugin.
-The easiest way is to **toggle the PPMChecker plugin off and on again** in your BetterDiscord settings.
+-   **Verbose Logging** (Default: OFF)

+    -   When enabled, the plugin will send _all_ captured PPM responses (e.g., "✅ PPM Value: 120") to your notification channel.

+    -   When disabled (default), the plugin will _only_ send alerts for critical events (0 PPM, cluster offline, or timeout).

-On this first run, the plugin will send a test message to your configured channel to confirm notifications are working.
+On the first run after configuration, the plugin will send a test message to your configured channel to confirm notifications are working.

 ## How to Use

 ### Automatic Mode (Default)

 Once the plugin is enabled and configured, it runs entirely on its own.
 You do not need to do anything.
-It will perform the `/clear` and `/ppm` check every 30 minutes and log all its actions to your Discord console (press `Ctrl+Shift+I` to view it).
+It will perform its check every 15 minutes and log all its actions to your Discord console (press `Ctrl+Shift+I` to view it).

 ### Manual Commands (For Testing)